3hoot/RC-911/README.md

 This repository serves as a comprehensive database and progress tracker for the project.
 Here, you'll find analyses of various components, working implementations, and open development tasks.
 Feel free to explore and use any shared resources.

+## Main spreadsheets
+Link to the main spreadsheet covering (as of now) everything going on with the project: [RC-911](https://docs.google.com/spreadsheets/d/1PvYepGLAhACm8byCU7NyavOzAE_qXddJPQoMz1xxEf0/edit?usp=sharing)

 ## Features (Planned & Implemented)
 - **Brushless motor control** for smooth acceleration and drifting
 - **Custom suspension geometry** for realistic handling